bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-overview.md

 Using this information we populate our collections Users, Chat, Presentations, Shapes, Slides, etc.
 We are subscribed to receive event messages on the following Redis channel:

+  * "to-html5-redis-channel"
-  * "bigbluebutton:from-bbb-apps:* "
+  * "from-akka-apps-*"

 And we publish event messages on:

-  * "bigbluebutton:to-bbb-apps:chat"
-  * "bigbluebutton:to-bbb-apps:meeting"
-  * "bigbluebutton:to-bbb-apps:users"
-  * "bigbluebutton:to-bbb-apps:voice"
-  * "bigbluebutton:to-bbb-apps:whiteboard"
+  * "to-akka-apps-redis-channel"

 Throughout the meeting we keep receiving json messages via Redis about all the events in the meetings on the BigBlueButton server.
 The handling procedure typically involves updating the particular document[s] in the collection.